 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

-Also called "IPoints", tourist information offices are located in the whole city.
+Also called "IPoints", tourist information offices are located throughout the city.
 They will advise you on how to explore Porto and its surroundings.
 Listed below are the addresses of the main offices:

 The official website developed and maintained by Turismo de Portugal, the national tourist board, provides a wealth of information on Porto.